tmoroney/auto-subs/README.md

 ### 5. Issues during Whisper setup
 [This video](https://youtu.be/ABFqbY_rmEk) may help you (Only the first 6 minutes are necessary).

-### 6. Are any future features planned?
+## Future Features
+1. "Improve Timestamps" button to refine subtitle timing.
-- Speaker Diarization (different coloured subtitles for different people speaking)
+2. Speaker Diarization (different coloured subtitles for different people speaking).
-- Auto-translation (generate subtitles in a different language to the one being spoken)
+3. Auto-translation (generate subtitles in a different language to the one being spoken).
-- ChatGPT Integration
+4. ChatGPT Integration

 <br>
 <br>